 Becoming a part of the healing community at Fluvanna Correctional Center for Women in Troy, Virginia as a missionary/inmate and having the opportunity to serve Christ and others was a genuine life-changing experience.
 I was blessed to be a part of a group where, amid the chaos and insanity, I heard some of the most heartfelt, insightful, and sincere testimonies to the devastation that addiction, abuse and mental instability inflicts on individuals and their families.
 I am grateful for this experience and to help others go through the healing process.

-Many people, praying for this ministry and volunteering their help, enable us to reach incarcerated women, men and children in prisons, jails, and detention centers.
+Many people, praying for this ministry and volunteering their help, enable us to reach incarcerated women and men in prisons, jails, and detention centers.
 We are grateful for the support given by those who share our mission and enable us to reach inmates with the life-changing experience of God's love, mercy and perfect forgiveness.

 In Christian Love,